**Updated 20 June 2020.

 You can still take the 18 weeks as one continuous block if you choose to.

 Changes to the Work Test

 The current Work Test requires that you work for 330 hours in 10 months out of the 13 months before your due date.
 This must be done without a gap of more than 8 weeks between two work days.

-The new initiative will allow for greater flexibility in the Work Test with gaps of up to 12 months allowed.
+The new initiative will allow for greater flexibility in the Work Test with gaps of up to 12 weeks allowed.
 There will also be the ability to move your Work Test dates forward should you have to stop work earlier in your pregnancy than expected.
 (This actually began 1 January 2020).

 The no interest loan scheme is already available and further information can be found here: https://goodshepherdmicrofinance.org.au/services/no-interest-loan-scheme-nils/

 I have created a free checklist that you can download to help you gather the information you will require when you sit down and prepare your application.
 Enter your details below and the PPL Checklist will be emailed to you.